(hit "refresh" to get the most recent version of this page; click on photos for larger images)

 The Sarasota statue returned in 2008.
 It is on loan until at least 2018.
 These photos are from 2009.
 In 2012, a car crashed into the statue.
 It was repaired and reinstalled later that year.

 This Ron Jon Surf Shop opened in 1963 and is open 24 hours, 7 days a week.
 The first Ron Jon shop opened in Long Beach Island, NJ in 1961.
 This is their second and largest store.
 Shown above are three of the ten, life-sized sand and resin statues that were created in 1996.
-For more, see these websites: 1 and 2. [map]
+For more, see this website. [map]

 |Devil & Abominable Snowman [gone]Panama City Beach, FL||Orange Man [gone]Palm Coast, FL|

 The Devil and Abominable Snowman were used as entrances to rides at the Miracle Strip Amusement Park which first opened in 1963.
 The Park closed in 2004 and was demolished in 2009.
 The figures were created by Val Valentine.
 The Devil's head was the entry to Dante's Inferno with a Chance Trabant ride, a type of Scrambler.
 The 20 foot tall Abominable Snowman led to a Eli Bridge Scrambler ride.
 Both rides ran in the dark with special lighting.
 For more, see this website.

 The Orange Man was originally known as the Orange Bird back when the Artesia Gardens produce and gift shop behind him was open.
 The Orange Bird had wings and a beak back in the 1980s when he was built.
 His midsection was a cement-filled buoy.
 These photos are from 2009.
 By 2011, the statue had been demolished.
 For more, see these websites: 1, 2, and 3.